JHU-PL-Lab/www-fpse/lecture/variants.md

     )
 ;;

-(* Type error, like list, must have uniform type: *) Node ("fiddly", Node (0, Leaf, Leaf), Leaf);;
+(* Type error -- like list, must have uniform type: *) Node ("fiddly", Node (0, Leaf, Leaf), Leaf);;
 ```

 #### Combinators for Binary Trees

 * Since lists are built-in we get a library of functions on them.
-* For these binary trees (and in general for whatever variant types you roll yourself) there is no such luxury.
+* For trees there is no such luxury since each use requires a slightly different tree form.
-  - This is because there is no single canonical form of tree, there are many different kinds of trees used
 * **Still**, that doesn't mean you should just code everything by recursing over the tree.
 Instead
   1. Define the combinators you need (maps, folds, node counts, etc.) using `let rec`.
   2. Use your combinators without needing `let rec` most of the time.